thnnx/Proj_PizzaSales/README.md

 - Hourly Order trend for worker's time and workload management
 - List of top 5 and bottom 5 selling pizzas by total sales, quantity and orders

-Data insights will be used for the next strategic planning of the business

 ## Metrics
 - Total Revenue - sum of price of pizza orders
 - Total Pizza Sold - sum of the quantities of pizzas sold